What is the difference between a "dorm" and a "residence hall"?

 When do the residence halls open?

-All residence halls open one week prior to the beginning of each academic semester.
+All residence halls open at least two days prior to the beginning of each academic semester.
 For those students requiring arrival on campus early, arrangements can and must be made through the Office of Residential Life.
 An extra cost may apply.

 What staff is available in the residence halls?

-A full-time, live-in Residence Hall Director and a night watchman administer the residence halls.
+A full-time, live-in Residence Director administer the residence halls.
 Along with the day-to-day administration, these staff members advise students and facilitate social and educational programs and activities.
-Another integral part of the Residential Life staff is the Resident Advisor (RA).
-RAs are undergraduate students, living on the floors of each residence hall, who receive extensive training and serve as information sources, peer advisors and maintain close contact with the residents.
+Another integral part of the Residential Life staff is the Resident Assistant (RA).
+RAs are students, living on the floors of each residence hall, who receive extensive training and serve as information sources, peer advisors and maintain close contact with the residents.

 How do I get more information?